 - media – tool or instrument of communication e.g. website or newsletter

-Combining these 2 points, SM is an online based tool that enables people to interact and share information among others.
+Combining these 2 points, social media is an online based tool that enables people to interact and share information among others.

 Although there are pros to using social media for accountants, such as networking and securing valuable information, the challenges faced often outweigh the benefits.